ha5dzs/volciclab-utilities/robot_server/Readme.md

 ### How it works

 Everything is implemented from core python libraries.
 [ConfigParser](https://docs.python.org/3/library/configparser.html) is used to read and generate the config file if it doesn't exist, [tkinter](https://docs.python.org/3/library/tkinter.html) which is a wrapper for [Tcl/Tk](https://www.tcl.tk/) is used for the GUI.
-For FIFO (First In First Out) operations, a [deque](https://cplusplus.com/reference/deque/deque/) objects are used.
+For FIFO (First In First Out) operations, [deque](https://cplusplus.com/reference/deque/deque/) objects are used.
 Both servers are implemented using [socket](https://docs.python.org/3/library/socket.html).
 In order to avoid confusion, all timestamps are [UNIX](https://unixtime.org/) times, rounded up the nearest millisecond.

 There are three threads, these are executing concurrently: